 Fractal Science Kit Examples

 A set of example fractal properties files can be downloaded to get you started.
 The download contains the fractal properties files that I used to generate the images in the Fractal Image Gallery.
 You can use these files as a starting point for your own explorations.

 To view a short video of several of the Fractal Science Kit examples set to music, click Fractal Beat.

-The Fractal Science Kit examples have been tested on Microsoft Windows XP Service Pack 2, Windows Vista, Windows 7, and Windows 8.
+The Fractal Science Kit examples have been tested on Microsoft Windows XP Service Pack 2, Windows Vista, Windows 7, Windows 8, and Windows 10.
 Earlier versions of the Windows operating system may work, but I cannot attest to that at this time.

 Use the link below to download the Fractal Science Kit examples to your computer:

 Fractal Science Kit Examples 1.13 released on 03/17/2014